Super Bowl XLI: First quarter

 The Bears won the coin toss and elected to receive.
 For the first time in Super Bowl history, the game was played in the rain, which was continuous throughout the game.

-The rain did not hinder Bears' return man Devin Hester, who ran back the opening kickoff 92 yards for a touchdown to give Chicago the then earliest lead in Super Bowl history, after only 14 seconds.
+The rain did not hinder Bears return specialist Devin Hester, who ran back the opening kickoff 92 yards for a touchdown to give the Bears the then earliest lead in Super Bowl history, after only 14 seconds.
 The Colts avoided kicking to Hester for the rest of the game, allowing him only one punt return, and choosing to squib kick whenever Hester was in the deep kickoff return position.

-On Indianapolis' first drive of the game, defensive back Chris Harris intercepted a deep, third-down pass from quarterback Peyton Manning and returned it 6 yards to the Bears' 35-yard line.
-However, Chicago could not gain a first down on their ensuing possession and they were forced to punt.
-After several short runs and passes, Manning beat the Bears' defense with a 53-yard touchdown pass to wide receiver Reggie Wayne, cutting the Bears' lead to 7–6.
-The touchdown occurred because of a mental error on the Bears' secondary.
-Cornerback Charles Tillman passed Reggie Wayne onto safety Danieal Manning.
+On the Colts' first drive of the game, Bears safety Chris Harris intercepted a deep third-down pass from quarterback Peyton Manning and returned it 6 yards to the Bears' 35-yard line.
+However, the Bears could not gain a first down on their ensuing possession and they were forced to punt.
+After several short runs and passes, Manning beat the Bears' defense with a 53-yard touchdown pass to wide receiver Reggie Wayne, cutting the Bears' lead to 7–6 after punter/holder Hunter Smith fumbled the snap on the extra point attempt.
+The touchdown occurred because of a mental error on the Bears' secondary defense.
+Cornerback Charles Tillman passed Wayne onto safety Danieal Manning.
 However, Manning chose to follow tight end Ben Utecht over the middle, leaving Wayne all alone.
-The score remained the same, at 7–6, after punter/holder Hunter Smith fumbled the snap on the point-after-touchdown (PAT) attempt.
-On the ensuing kickoff, Chicago tight end Gabe Reid fumbled Adam Vinatieri's bouncing kickoff while being tackled by Robert Mathis; Colts linebacker Tyjuan Hagler recovered the loose ball.
-However, on the next play, Indianapolis gave the ball back when running back Joseph Addai fumbled the hand-off and Bears defensive end Mark Anderson recovered it.
+On the ensuing kickoff, Bears tight end Gabe Reid fumbled Adam Vinatieri's bouncing kickoff while being tackled by defensive end Robert Mathis; linebacker Tyjuan Hagler recovered the loose ball for the Colts on the Bears' 34-yard line.
+However, on the next play, the Colts gave the ball right back when running back Joseph Addai fumbled the hand-off and defensive end Mark Anderson recovered it for the Bears.

-On the first play after the turnover, Thomas Jones's 52-yard run moved the ball to the Colts' 5-yard line.
-Three plays later, Rex Grossman threw a 4-yard touchdown pass to receiver Muhsin Muhammad, giving the Bears a 14–6 lead.
-After forcing an Indianapolis punt, Chicago lost another turnover when Cedric Benson's fumble was recovered by Colts defensive end Dwight Freeney on the Bears' 43-yard line.
-Indianapolis subsequently advanced to the 36-yard line, but decided to punt rather than risk a 53-yard field goal attempt.
+On the first play after the turnover, running back Thomas Jones' 52-yard run set up 1st-and-goal at the Colts' 5-yard line.
+Three plays later, quarterback Rex Grossman threw a 4-yard touchdown pass to wide receiver Muhsin Muhammad, increasing the Bears' lead to 14–6.
+After forcing a Colts punt, the Bears turned the ball over again when safety Bob Sanders forced a fumble on running back Cedric Benson, with defensive end Dwight Freeney making the recovery on the Bears' 43-yard line.
+The Colts subsequently advanced to the 36-yard line, but decided to punt rather than risk a 53-yard field goal attempt.